pathdata/LearningCurve/ML/readme.md

 ## A Tour of ML Classifiers Using Scikit-learn

 **Dr. Priya Lakshmi Narayanan**
-*Python Machine Learning – Tutorial Series*
+*Building Machine Learning Systems with Python – Tutorial Series*

 ---